inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 services CONTINUING to be its own silo - basically it's just a reflection of Tim's same frustrations 33 years ago.

-Anyway, in his TED talk, Tim goes on to explain that his original vision for the Web was ALWAYS to try and address this endless data silo problem.
+Anyway, in Tim's TED talk, he goes on to explain that his original vision for the Web was ALWAYS to try and address this endless data silo problem for EVERYONE.

 What he REALLY wanted to do was make INDIVIDUAL PIECES OF DATA interoperable and shareable over the Internet - and not the more coarse-grained DOCUMENTS, or WEB PAGES, that have made up the bulk of the Web to-date.